This document describes steps to identify and address critical security vulnerabilities in SD-WAN based on PSIRT advisories dated June 4 and 15, 2026.

 A: Refer to the Cisco Catalyst SD-WAN Hardening Guide for best practices.

-Q: Does Cisco TAC provide forensic analysis or investigation services for this vulnerability?
+Q: Does Cisco TAC provide forensic analysis or investigation services for these vulnerabilities?

-A: Cisco TAC can assist customers by reviewing admin-tech files for the indicators of compromise documented in the PSIRT advisory.
+A: Cisco TAC can assist users by reviewing admin-tech files for the indicators of compromise documented in both PSIRT advisories.
 Cisco TAC does not perform in-depth forensic analysis or incident investigations.
-For comprehensive forensic work or detailed security investigations, customers are encouraged to engage their preferred third-party Incident Response (IR) firm.
+For comprehensive forensic work or detailed security investigations, users are encouraged to engage their preferred third-party Incident Response (IR) firm.

 | Revision | Publish Date | Comments |